The following principles were adopted at the most recent Annual General Meeting (”AGM”) and are proposed to remain unchanged until the next AGM.

 Variable salary (Short Term Incentive, STI)

-The objective of LTI programmes is to generate conditions for retaining and recruiting competent co-workers to the Group.
-The programmes were designed to encourage participants to become shareholders in the company, which is expected to have a positive impact on their long-term work performance.
+The objective of LTI programs is to generate conditions for retaining and recruiting competent employees to the Group.
+The programs were designed to encourage participants to become shareholders in the company, which is expected to have a positive impact on their long-term work performance.
 Connecting participants’ rewards to the company’s profit and value development will continue to promote company loyalty and thus sustainable value growth in the company.

-Long-term incentive programs that entitle co-workers to acquire share are subject to AGM approval.
-The qualification period for LTI 2014, LTI 2015 and LTI 2016 were in effect during the financial year of 2016/2017.
-The qualification period for LTI 2014 was concluded after the close of the year and LTI 2017 was launched.
+Long-term incentive programs that entitle employees to acquire share are subject to AGM approval.
+The qualification period for LTI 2016, LTI 2017 and LTI 2018 were in effect during the financial year.
+The qualification period for LTI 2016 was concluded after the close of the financial year and LTI 2019 was launched.
 All incentive programs are share matching and profit-based employee stock option plans.